ppmalta/ppmalta/README.md

  👋 Hi, I'm Pedro Paulo;
 - 👀 I am interested in Front-End / Full Stack / Web Development programming;
 - 🌱 I'm currently learning HTML, CSS and Javascript;
-- ⚡ Fun fact: I'm passionate about technological innovations
+- ⚡ Fun fact: I'm passionate about technological innovations.

 <!---
 ppmalta/ppmalta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.